6kts0/YouTube-Dash-Clone-/README.md

 # YouTube Dashboard Clone

 Im starting this project to gain more skills with HTML and CSS, specifically utilizing divs, nested layouts, and flexbox configuration.
+As the project progresses I will add more updated languages to the stack.

 **BEWARE:** This is part of a learning series and will involve vile code.